juusosar/virtual_filesystem/README.md

 but in my case it was the language of choice since it is the one I am the most proficient in.

 Regarding performance, I didn't have the opportunity to test the filesystem functionality in large sets of objects.
-There are certainly performance upgrades I could implement to the directory traversal algorithm
+There are certainly performance upgrades I could implement to the directory traversal algorithm.

 The filesystem does not work in tandem with or can't mock an actual filesystem (á la pyfakefs).